-For more detailed information on administering a UTM cluster application, see section "UTM cluster application" on page 33 and "WinAdmin Online-Hilfe".
+For more detailed information on administering a UTM cluster application, see section "UTM cluster application on Linux, Unix and Windows systems" and "WinAdmin Online-Hilfe".

 Application view

 In this classical view you see a certain application on a certain computer with its settings and objects.
 You can then work from the "top down" and view or change specific parameters, or you can delete or recreate objects such as users and clients.